florinen/vsphere-provision-cluster/README.md

  ```
  terraform apply -var-file=terraform.tfvars
 ```
-## Manual adding alias and creating Kubeconfig file terraform is failling to do that.
+## Manual adding alias and creating Kubeconfig file if terraform is failling to do that.
 ```
 mkdir ~/.Kube
 scp root@<master_IP>:/etc/kubernetes/admin.conf ~/.kube/prod-env  ## edit 'prod-env' file with your settings